Types of Passports in India

 1. The identity of the passport holder's citizenship is generally determined by their passport.

-1. It serves as proof of identity and residence.
+1. It serves as proof of identity and nationality and may also be accepted as proof of residence in certain cases.

 2. The passport holder's international travel information is recorded here.

-3. Access to 60 countries and territories without a visa or with visa-on-arrival.
+3. Access to several countries and territories without a visa or with visa-on-arrival depending on the destination and prevailing international agreements.

 4. You are eligible for a range of international internships and exchange programmes.